Getting around in France

 In most French cities, public transportation generally involves buses and tramways.
 The networks are usually dense in the town centre, and easy to take.
 Don't hesitate to ask other students about timetables and stops.
 Transport companies often have an office on campus where you can sign up for the monthly or yearly pass when the school year starts.

-With 14 lines, the Paris Metro is one of the most extensive in the world.
-It operates until 1:00am during the week and until 2:00am Fridays and Saturdays.
-A night bus network then takes over.
-Outside of Paris, five French cities have metro lines: Marseille, Lille, Lyon, Rennes and Toulouse.
-There are often automatic tellers at metro stations and tram stops where you can buy tickets or a pass.
+With 16 lines, the Paris Metro is one of the most extensive in the world.
+It operates until 1:00 am on weekdays and until 2:15 am on Fridays and Saturdays.
+Later, the Noctilien night bus lines operate from 12:30 a.m. to 5:30 a.m.
+Outside of Paris, five other French cities have metro lines: Marseille, Lille, Lyon, Rennes and Toulouse.
+You will often find automatic tellers at metro stations and tram stops where you can buy tickets or passes.

 Good deals for public transport

-Students and/or those under 26 qualify for special fares when subscribing to public transport.
-To get these fares, you usually have to show your student card or identity card when subscribing.
+Students under the age of 26 are eligible for special fares when subscribing to public transport.
+To access these fares, you usually have to present your student card or identity card at the time of subscription.

 In Paris and Île-de-France

-• The Imagine'R card: reserved for students who live in Île-de-France, this special pass gives unlimited travel throughout Île-de-France for less than 350 euros per year.
+• The Imagine'R card:is a special pass reserved for students who live in Île-de-France, which allows unlimited travel throughout this region for less than 385 euros per year.

 • For more information about public transport, visit the site of the RATP (Parisian Transport Authority).